• Skip to primary navigation

 “I’m doing IVF, so this doesn’t help me.”

 My story: I started out like anyone else.
 I had an app on my phone to track my cycle.
 When that didn’t work, I tried the pee sticks.
 I never got a positive result, even though I could usually feel what felt like ovulation (it’s called “middleschmertz” pain).
-I tried the basal thermometer for three months, and although I could sort of see a pattern, taking my temperature every morning and trying to not move before hand and do it at the same time every day made me crazy.
+I tried the basal thermometer for three months, and although I could sort of see a pattern, taking my temperature every morning and trying to not move beforehand and do it at the same time every day made me crazy.
 I would take my temperature at 5 in the morning, but many days I would wake up at 3 or 4 desperate to pee, and would lie there freaking out about how it would mess up my temperature reading!
 It just wasn’t for me.
-Not to be graphic, but I get egg-white cervical mucous twice during my cycle- at ovulation, and just before I get my period.
+And . . . not to be graphic, but I get egg-white cervical mucous twice during my cycle- at ovulation, and just before I get my period.
 So, it was kind of confusing.

 In terms of timing we had doctors, midwives, and family friends all giving us different, conflicting advice about timing sex.
 My grandmother had the best advice, “just make sure you have lots and lots of sex!”
 She should know, she had seven children!
 Finally I found a study that confirmed grandma’s advice.
 We decided to commit ourselves to having sex every day to maximize our chances of getting pregnant, and I threw the basal thermometer out.
 Not only did it work but we realized the more we had sex, the happier we were, and the deeper our affection for each other grew.
 It makes sense!
 Sex releases oxytocin which encourages feelings of love, affection, and happiness.
 Also, it can often be exercise.